ANSWERS to COMMON QUESTIONS

 SNACKS (at your own expense): coffee shops, gelaterias, bakeries, etc.

-NOTE: our meal schedule is typical for Europe but later than most American meal times.
+NOTE: our meal schedule is typical for Europe but later in the day than most American meal times.

 NOTE: water is our beverage of choice 99.9% of the time.
 Break your soda addiction.
 Drink more water!
-Meals include water, but not soda.
+Meals include water, but not soda, not tea, not alcohol.

-Every participant is REQUIRED to carry Overseas Medical insurance.
-If your existing medical insurance does not cover overseas travel, you will be required to obtain coverage.
+Every participant is REQUIRED to carry Overseas Medical insurance that covers Covid.
+If your existing U.S. medical insurance does not cover overseas medical coverage (including Covid treatment), you will be required to obtain coverage.
 Proof of overseas medical coverage is required before trip departure.
-If your current medical insurance does not cover you overseas, low cost Travel Medical Insurance policies that span the trip dates are available through Sevencorners.com and other travel insurance companies.
-Typical cost is $50 and is not part of your trip payments.
-The suggested policy is the Liaison® Travel Elite at Sevencorners.com that covers $500,000 medical expenses with a $250 deductible and Covid coverage.
+If your current medical insurance does not cover you overseas, low cost Overseas Medical Insurance policies that span the trip dates are available through Sevencorners.com and other travel insurance companies.
+Typical cost is $55 and is not part of your trip payments.
+The suggested policy is the Liaison® Travel Plus at Sevencorners.com that covers $500,000 medical expenses with a $250 deductible and Covid coverage.

 Release/Hold Harmless Form